SAFE-Stack/docs/docs/template-docker.md

 ![](img/dockersetup.png)

-"WebHook Url" to trigger new deployment after new image comes into your Docker Hub repo.
-Is available in `Settings/Container Settings` of your deployed app
+Also look for the "Webhook Url" on the portal (It is available in `Settings/Container Settings` of your deployed app), copy that url and set it as new trigger in your Docker Hub repo.

 ![](img/dockerwebhook.png)